XachaB/Qumin/README.rst

 Paradigm entropy
 ------------------

+This script was used in:

-This script corresponds to the work published in Bonami, Olivier, and S. Beniamine. "`Joint predictiveness in inflectional paradigms <http://www.llf.cnrs.fr/fr/node/4789>`_."
+- Bonami, Olivier, and S. Beniamine. "`Joint predictiveness in inflectional paradigms <http://www.llf.cnrs.fr/fr/node/4789>`_."
 Word Structure 9, no. 2 (2016): 156-182.
 Some improvements have been implemented since then.

 **Computing entropies from one cell** ::